git/git.github.io/rev_news/drafts/edition-68.md

   by Anthony Heddings.
 * [How Git works inside](https://docable.cloud/chrisparnin/examples/tutorials/Git.md):
-  an interactive [Docable](https://github.com/ottomatica/docable) notebook, rendered as static HTML with animated gifs.
+  an interactive [Docable](https://github.com/ottomatica/docable) notebook, rendered as static HTML with animated GIFs.

 __Git tools and sites__

-* [bit](https://github.com/chriswalz/bit) is an experimental modernized git CLI, written in Go, built on top of git, that provides happy defaults and other niceties, with some commands taken from [git-extras](https://github.com/tj/git-extras).
+* [bit](https://github.com/chriswalz/bit) is an experimental modernized Git CLI, written in Go, built on top of `git`, that provides happy defaults and other niceties, with some commands taken from [git-extras](https://github.com/tj/git-extras).
   It takes some inspiration from [Gitless](https://gitless.com/), which was covered in [Git Rev News Edition #20](https://git.github.io/rev_news/2016/10/19/edition-20/#other-news).